Proposal for creating spatial superposition of a large mass in a RF trap: Introduction

 In this work we show that there exists a parameter regime, in which sizeable spatial superpositions can in principle be prepared.
-The challenges related to the readout of the superposition and to the need to perform the protocol fast enough to avoid decoherence will be briefly mentioned, but their detailed study is left for future work.
-We start by introducing our setup and give a brief background on linear Paul traps driven by two frequencies for trapping the nanoparticle-atomic ion system (section~\ref{sec:setup}).
-Section~\ref{sec:protocol} presents the proposed protocol as well as exemplary parameters that could be used for experimental realisation.
-Finally, the induced nanoparticle superposition width is calculated and the results are discussed (section~\ref{sec:quantum}).
+We also give an initial analysis of the challenges related to the readout of the superposition and coherence loss.
+We start by introducing our setup and give a brief background on linear Paul traps driven by two frequencies for trapping the nanoparticle-atomic ion system (~\cref{sec:setup}).
+We present the proposed protocol as well as exemplary parameters that could be used for experimental realisation. \Cref{sec:quantum} then discusses the coherent delocalisation and the resulting induced nanoparticle superposition width as well as a measurement scheme.
+Finally, these results are repeated taking into account noise sources such as linear electric field noise, vibrational noise, improper closure of the interferometer, non-ground-state initial states and air molecule scattering (~\cref{sec:noise}).